Vietnam.vn - Nền tảng quảng bá Việt Nam

 Fire and ice, who will rise to the top?

-“He has very good self-awareness and always looks at his career in the long-term picture,” coach Darren Cahill shared.
+“He has very good self-awareness and always looks at his career in the long term,” said coach Darren Cahill.

 Alcaraz, meanwhile, while not as fiery as McEnroe, was full of emotion.
-He yelled “Vamos!” after big points, flashed a big smile when he won, and radiated positive energy.
-“He was a real artist on the court,” said Billie Jean King.
+He shouted “Vamos!” after every big point, flashed a big smile when he won, and radiated positive energy.
+“He was a real artist on the court,” said the legendary Billie Jean King.

 Physically, Alcaraz has not suffered any injuries in the past two weeks.
 Sinner suffered an elbow injury in round 4 but insisted it has not affected his current form.

-Djokovic – who lost to Sinner in the semi-finals – said: “Carlos has the advantage because of his experience here and his current form.
-But only slightly, because Jannik is also playing very well.
+Djokovic – who lost to Sinner in the semi-finals – commented: “Carlos has the advantage because of his experience here and his current form.
+But only a little bit, because Jannik is also playing very well.
 This final will be as close as the one in Paris.”

 Perhaps the only thing fans are looking forward to now is a final worthy of the legacy.
 Once again, Sinner and Alcaraz – two extremes, two playing styles, two temperaments – face off, this time on the green grass of Wimbledon.
 History is opening a new chapter.
 And it no longer bears Djokovic's name.